With so many options and types of life insurance policy to choose from online, it’s never been easier to arrange and compare cover.

 Helping with funeral costs

 Whether or not you buy a single or joint life cover is up to you and your individual circumstances.
-For instance, if you are a couple without children, a joint policy can be used to provide financial support to the surviving policyholder in the event of one of you passing away during the policy term.
+For instance, if you are a couple without children, joint cover can be used to provide financial support to the surviving policyholder in the event of one of you passing away during the policy term.

 If you are married with children, though a single policy can provide financial support for your family, it only covers one person.
-With a joint life insurance policy, you are both covered, so the surviving policyholder can use the pay-out to support your children.
+With a joint policy, you are both covered, so the surviving policyholder can use the pay-out to support your children.

 However, if you are a single parent, it may make sense to choose an individual policy over a joint policy as the money will most likely be paid to your children regardless of the policy type.

-If you are unsure about what policy is best for you and your current situation, do not worry - we can help!
+If you are unsure about what policy is best for you and your current situation, don’t worry - we can help!
 Cavendish Online has a team of friendly and professional advisers who can review your current situation and make recommendations for your cover.
 Please head to our speak to an adviser page for more information about this service.

 What happens if I can't pay my premiums?